 - 💼 Lounge Access – Treat yourself with Priority Pass – for UK or US

-🧭 Some booking links can be shy around VPNs!
-If one doesn’t open, try turning off your VPN or switching to a secure Wi-Fi network.
+🧭 Note: Some booking links can be a bit shy when you’re using a VPN.
+If one doesn’t open, try pausing your VPN or switching to a different server location or secure Wi-Fi network to get things flowing again.

 He kai kei aku ringa